Gosick: Plot and settings

 Gosick takes place in 1924 in a small, French-speaking fictional European country; which stretches from Switzerland, through the Alps between France and Italy, to the Mediterranean Sea.
-The country is called "Sauville" (ソヴュール王国, sovyūru ōkoku) in the light novels and "Saubureme" (ソヴレム, sovuremu) is Sauville's capital in the anime adaption.
+The country is called "Sauville" (ソヴュール王国, sovyūru ōkoku) in the light novels and "Saubureme" (ソヴレム, sovuremu) is Sauville's capital in the anime adaptation.
 The story centers on Kazuya Kujo, the third son of a high-ranking officer of the Imperial Japanese Army, who is a transfer student to St. Marguerite Academy, where urban legends and horror stories are popular.
 There he meets Victorique de Blois, a mysterious yet beautiful and brilliant girl who never comes to class and spends her days reading the entire contents of the library or solving mysteries that even detectives can not solve.
 The early episodes mostly focus on Kazuya and Victorique getting involved in different criminal cases and their struggle to solve them, at the same time forming important bonds with different people and each other.
 However, as the series advances, the tenebrous background of Victorique and her family comes back to haunt her.

 Its sequel series, Gosick New Continent, takes place in 1931 in New York City, where Victorique and Kazuya are a couple and own a small detective agency.
-It's revealed Kazuya's father did not accept his bond with Victorique, so they fled to United States to be together with the help of his sister Ruri.
-The World Wars belong to the past now, but the pair's peace is shattered by a new party seeks to get their hands on Victorique.
+It's revealed that Kazuya's father did not accept his bond with Victorique, so they fled to the United States to be together with the help of his sister Ruri.
+The World Wars belong to the past now, but the pair's peace is shattered by a new party that seeks to get their hands on Victorique.